Sacha924/LLM_Fine_Tuning_DSA/README.md

 I will go for Davinci-002.

 We can see on the OpenAPI doc : "You can also fine-tune a fine-tuned model which is useful if you acquire additional data and don't want to repeat the previous training steps."
-I'm gonna fine-tune my model two time, firstly on a small dataset, to see if my expectation of the cost is correct.
+If I want to I can fine-tune my model two time, firstly on a small dataset, to see if my expectation of the cost is correct.

-## Advice to get better result
+### Advice to get better result

-> I should test my prompt maybe directly on chatGPT, and see which one is the best for solving DSA question.I will when use the prompt for both asking questions and fine tuning the model.
+> I recommend testing prompts directly on chatGPT to identify the best ones for solving DSA questions.
+These prompts can then be used for both asking questions and fine-tuning the model.

 ## Let's code